pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 [Video - demo on connecting looker to a data source](https://youtu.be/OaWl7dG35Qg).

 ### Score Card
-  Score card is a good & beautiful feature of data studio.
+  Score card is an interesting visual component of data studio.
 This helps us to highlight any kpis or prominent numbers that we are looking for.
 A score card in use will look like this:
 ![_config.yml]({{ site.baseurl }}/images/04_ds_score_card.png)

   In the case of our books data, it can be safely assumed that the number of rows in the data set is the number of books.
 Hence, the label `number of books` might be more meaningful in a visual.
 Hence it might be appropriate to label the score card to `number of books`